 While it’s most certainly unwitting on Trump’s part, the same cannot be said of ISIS.
 After all, despite some reports, it has not once mentioned Trump in its official propaganda, at least that which it circulates on the Internet.
 Perhaps, then, this is because its propagandists are begrudgingly aware of his potential as an evidence base for their assertions and, for that reason, do not want to get in his way.

 After all, a Trump White House would be a real coup for ISIS.
-To have someone as polarizing as him at the reins of power would, for ISIS supporters, be confirmation of the fact that there is an inevitable war against Islam
+To have someone as polarizing as him at the reins of power would, for ISIS supporters, be confirmation of the fact that there is an inevitable war against Islam, an unavoidable clash of civilizations.

 In this sense, ISIS and groups like it have few more effective allies than the unwitting Trump and his loyal retinue of anti-Muslim rhetoricians.